Alabama State Route 147

 State Route 147 (SR 147) is a 16.9 mi state highway maintained by the U.S. state of Alabama in the east-central part of Alabama.
 The highway acts as a connector between Interstate 85 (I-85) and U.S. Route 29 (US 29) in the southern part of Auburn and US 431 between Auburn and LaFayette.

 Route description

 SR 147 lies mostly within the city limits of Auburn.
 Approximately 1 mi of the road travels through unincorporated Lee County, while 4.2 mi lies in rural Chambers County.

 SR 147 begins on College Street in Auburn at its junction with Interstate 85 at Exit 51 and US 29.
 Whereas it once entered downtown Auburn, it now bypasses the city on its western and northern side on Shug Jordan Parkway.
 At its intersection with College Street, the route turns north.
-It continues along Birmingham Highway and US 280 (internally designated as SR 38) to mile 9.0, then continues on Heath Road in northern Auburn.
+It continues along Birmingham’s Highway and US 280 (internally designated as SR 38) to mile 9.0, then continues on Heath Road in northern Auburn.